Email

 The holiday season is fast approaching—a time of year that often means even longer hours and busier schedules for professional pet-sitting businesses.

-Last year I was invited to speak on a panel discussing major issues impacting the professionalism of our industry.
-I shared one of PSI’s top concerns there, and I’d like to share it with you: Burnout and compassion fatigue are having a negative impact on the professional pet-sitting industry.
+Several years ago, I was invited to speak on a panel discussing major issues impacting the professionalism of our industry.
+I shared one of PSI’s top concerns then and it's a concern I think is even more relevant today:

 Pet sitting is not easy or for the faint of heart.
 You work long hours, have to routinely make major business decisions, are daily entrusted with the serious responsibility of caring for others’ pets; and you often find yourself weary dealing with the loss of clients’ pets—or even clients themselves.